wp-plugins/realia-xml-csv-property-listings-import/readme.txt

 Tested up to: 4.2.2
 Stable tag: 2.0.0

-Easily import property listings from any XML or CSV file into Realia with the Realia Add-On for WP All Import.
+Easily import property listings into Realia with the Realia Add-On for WP All Import.
 Supports Realia theme 3.x, 4.x, and the Realia plugin.

 == Description ==